tonyqiu123/50-days-of-components/README.md

 `children` (required ReactNode): This property represents the content of the TabsTrigger component, which is usually the label of the tab.

-`active` (optional boolean): This property indicates whether this tab is currently active.
-It is controlled by the parent Tabs component and it changes based on the user's interaction.

 ### TabsContent
 `value` (required string): This is a unique identifier for a specific tab's content.
 It should match the value of the corresponding TabsTrigger to ensure correct display of content when that tab is active.